foliagecp/sdk/README.md

 ## Contribution

 Foliage welcomes contributions from the open-source community.
-Join us in building a collaborative application platform that empowers developers worldwide.
+Join us in building a collaborative application platform that empowers developers worldwide!